rekloud/tinvois-parser/Readme.md

 In the following steps

 * Sending the image to google Cloud Vision API to extract text
-* Puting the results in a pandas DataFrame (I am a data scientist, I love DataFrames :))
+* Putting the results in a pandas DataFrame (I am a data scientist, I love DataFrames :))
 * Preprocess the results as follows
     - Lower case all the strings
     - Join some words that we know come after each other and are meaningful together